Sarthak-132/Fair_price_predictor/README.md

      python language and trained it to predict right amount of the cars on their given properties

 # Merging :
-  After all the things are done backend connected to front data add app.py with backend and the machine cleaned data of car and run the code afterward fill all the given properties of car it gives fair price of the car.
+  After all the things are done backend connected to front data add app.py with backend and the machine cleaned data of car and run the code.

+# Deploy :
+  Our project ready for the testing and deploy after fill up all the properties it gives the fair price of the car and then deploy the project

+If you want to contribute in my project you can it will be great for me .